Thunder vs. Knicks odds, prediction, spread, time: 2026 NBA picks for Wednesday, March 4 from proven model

 SportsLine's model reveals its New York Knicks vs. Oklahoma City Thunder predictions and Wednesday NBA picks

 The Oklahoma City Thunder battle the New York Knicks in a key NBA matchup on Wednesday night.
 OKC is coming off an NBA championship last season.
 New York, meanwhile, is looking to make the postseason for the fourth consecutive season.
 The Thunder, who are the top seed in the Western Conference, have a plus-11.3 points differential this season.
 The Knicks, who are third in the East, are 23-8 on their home floor in 2025-26.
-Both teams played Tuesday, and thus neither side has released its injury report.
+Jalen Williams (hamstring) is out for OKC.

 Tipoff from Madison Square Garden in New York is set for 7 p.m.
 ET.
-The Thunder lead the all-time series 75-68, including wins in each of the last four meetings OKC is a 4.5-point favorite in the latest Thunder vs. Knicks odds from.
-DraftKings Sportsbook, while the over/under for total points scored is 222.5.
+OKC is a 4-point favorite in the latest Thunder vs. Knicks odds from.
+DraftKings Sportsbook, while the over/under for total points scored is 221.5.
 Before making any Knicks vs. Thunder picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: